Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

-After a tour of the winery, we’ll sit down for lunch, complete, of course, with a tasting!
+After a tour of the winery, we’ll sit down for a tasting!
 You will get to enjoy the following award-winning wines: Chianti Colli Senesi DOCG, Rosso di Montepulciano DOC, Vino Nobile di Montepulciano DOCG and a Selection of Vino Nobile di Montepulciano DOCG.

-After yesterday’s long drives, we’ll take things a bit easier today and spend it around our neighborhood.
+After yesterday’s long drives, we’ll take things a bit easier today and spend a quiet morning at our villa.